-A bachelor's in accounting can lead to various business roles, including careers as accountants and auditors.
+A bachelor's in accounting is typically a 4-year degree program that can lead to various business roles, including careers as accountants and auditors.
 Colleges and universities offer several types of bachelor's in accounting, such as a bachelor of science, bachelor of business administration, and bachelor of arts.
 Each degree features its own curriculum, but they all prepare learners for careers in business.

 The Bureau of Labor Statistics (BLS) reports that accountants and auditors make a median annual wage of $71,550.
 This guide explores career options for bachelor's in accounting graduates in addition to what to expect when earning the degree and how to choose the best bachelor's in accounting program.